 All applicants are required to update any changes in income, contact information, and/or familial status, etc. as soon as they occur.
 Applicants are also obligated to contact the CHA every 60 days to confirm their interest/need of remaining on the Public Housing waiting list.

 Once you are determined eligible, you will receive a letter.
 When your name is next on the waiting list, you will be offered up to three units to view and choose from.
 Once you decide on your unit, you will complete the paper process of moving into the unit and receive keys.
 A Security Deposit of $150.00 is required.

 Every unit is inspected annually and preventive maintenance is also conducted.
 All units are furnished with a stove and refrigerator.
 Some units are equipped with washing machine connections.
 Lawn maintenance is done regularly during the spring, summer and fall months.
 The utilities provided in the rental agreement are water, sewer, and garbage.
-Tenant is responsible for gas and electricity.
+Tenants are responsible for gas and electricity.

 - Pay your rent on time.
-It is due on the first of every month.
+Rent is due on the first of every month.